Starting Therapy

 -

-Online sessions take place through a secure client portal.
+Online sessions take place via a secure video link.

 -

-The cost of a standard online session is £100 per 50-minute appointment.
+The cost of a standard online session is £120 for a 50-minute appointment.

 -